smoll/page-objectify/README.md

 namespace :po do
   task :generate do
-  	GooglePageGenerator.new.generate
+    GooglePageGenerator.new(
+      page: "GooglePage",
+      base: "BasePage",
+      file: "google_page.rb"
+    ).generate
     # and any other pages you want to generate programmatically
   end
 end
 ```